microsoft/mu/docs/CodeDevelopment/compile.md

     Assumption is that the repository to compile has been cloned to your filesystem and is in the state ready to compile.

 1. Open cmd prompt at workspace root
-2. Run bootstrapper to get necessary build components
+2. Run 'mu_bootstrap` to get the necessary build components
 3. Run MuBuild to:
     * Clone code dependencies
     * Download binary dependencies